open-telemetry/opentelemetry-ebpf-profiler/design-docs/00003-memory-profiling/README.md

 The eBPF profiler is well placed to fill this gap:

-- It already captures and symbolises native stacks from outside the process; no in-process unwinder is needed.
+- It already captures and symbolises stacks from outside the process; no in-process unwinder is needed.
 - It is cross-language by construction.
 - It already runs continuously and per-host, so memory profiling can be delivered for any application via the addition of a small userspace component.